leonawicz/blog/content/post/2017-10-24-apputils-0-5-0-released.md

 * collapsible FAQ widget
 * integration with `rintrojs` and `shinytoastr`.

 These utilities involve relatively canned styles of presentation so they are not universally suitable for all users and use cases, but they offer convenience when applicable.
+An example app that uses several utilities from `apputils` is my recent work in progress, the SNAP [Climate Analytics](https://uasnap.shinyapps.io/climdist/) app.